kgq325/kgq325/README.md

-- 👋 Hi, I’m Thomas
+- Hi, I’m Thomas
-- 👀 I’m interested in lots of things
+- I’m interested in lots of things
+- First I was introduced to F#
-- 🌱 I’m currently learning F#
+- Now I am learning Python

 <!---
 kgq325/kgq325 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.